Learning constitutive models and rheology from partial flow measurements: Model interpretation and discovery from the TBNN

 We then repeat this analysis for six additional TBNNs trained on fluids with varying degrees of shear thinning, using power-law exponents $n = 0.6$ and $n = 0.8$ to represent stronger and weaker shear-thinning behavior, respectively.
 For each case, we also vary the transition parameter $k$, which determines the shear rate at which thinning begins.
 The CY parameters recovered from the digital rheometer closely match the corresponding ground-truth values across all cases (Table~\ref{tab:tbnn-cy-extraction}).
 To visualize the consistency of parameter recovery, Fig.~\ref{fig:cy_params_tbnn}b shows the similarity between the learned and true values of $n$ and $k$, demonstrating that the TBNN accurately reproduces both the magnitude and trend of the shear-thinning response.
-Finally, to demonstrate that the digital rheometer is not limited to interpreting learned models but also enables \emph{direct} model selection from experiments, we next apply the same tool to noisy bulk rheometer data across viscoelastic model families.